gbwilhelm/yacht/README.md

 ---UPDATE 5/10/2021

 I aim to incrementally deploy this finished program to AWS.

+Note: The included AWS code is in Yacht_AWS.java, I will not include the entire build on this repository.
+The non-AWS version has no dependencies and can be run on any Java platform, however the AWS version is built using the AWS SDK in Eclipse.

 This will be done in the stages as follows:
 1. Modify core program in preparation
 	1. Initialize git repository
 	2. Only allow 1 player at a time
 	3. Prompt player name and game name at the end, allow option for no saving.
 2. Prepare database integration
-	1. Create SaveToDatabase method, allowing for different implementations.
+	1. Create saveToDatabase method, allowing for different implementations.
 	2. Use AWS Java SDK functions for writing to DynamoDB.
 Create and document schema.
 	3. OPTIONAL - use locally stored MongoDB
 3. Begin AWS migration